wifi

 Possible errors

-The method throws an error if the Wi-Fi state is in the client
+The method throws an error error If the Wi-Fi state is in the client

 state.